 We blended a fresh strawberry mixture and a mango banana mixture.
 To be honest, if you used bottled juices, it would be WAY easier and the colors would be more vibrant.
 I can’t bring myself to use food coloring as suggested in some of the recipes.

-However, by cutting up all the fruit (and making a total mess) La Jolla Girl snacked on it the entire time and was very interested in the entire process.
+However, by cutting up all the fruit (and making a total mess) my daughter snacked on it the entire time and was very interested in the entire process.
 I think it’s important that she sees what goes into her food.
 And, if you have good quality fruit, there is absolutely no need to add sweetener to it.

 Practice Has To Make Perfect (Let’s Hope)